ang-zeyu/infisearch/docs/src/search_configuration.md

 When option 2 below (field stores) is not configured or unavailable, morsels will attempt to *retrieve and reparse the source document and its fields* in order to generate result previews.

-Note that this option is only applicable for indexed html, json, and txt files at this time.
+Note that this option is only applicable for indexed HTML, json, and txt files at this time.

 As csv files are often used to hold multiple documents (and can therefore get very large), it is unsuitable to be used as a source for search result previews.
 In this case, options 2 or 3 can be used.